A-shazli/Reference_Augmented_Synthesis/README.md

 #### Training
 python train.py tags='SynthRAD_ras'
 ```
 Tags can be edited accordingly to switch for example between the different attention types.
-(MEA (Memory efficient attention) or Softmax)
+(MEA (Memory efficient attention) or Softmax {inspect the yaml files})